 Bankruptcy Attorney in Baton Rouge

-In 2016, Louisiana had the third-highest bankruptcy rate in the United States.
-Many residents in Baton Rouge are constantly battling debt and considering bankruptcy as a solution to their financial problems.
+In 2016, Louisiana had the third-highest bankruptcy rate in the United States and many of those were in Baton Rouge.
+Many residents in Baton Rouge are in a constant battle with debt and considering bankruptcy as a solution to their financial problems.

 Although bankruptcy could resolve your problems, it’s not an issue to be taken lightly.
 You should speak with a bankruptcy attorney in Baton Rouge to learn whether or not bankruptcy is right for you.
-Murray & Murray will advise you on your options and handle the bankruptcy process.
+The bankruptcy lawyers at Murray & Murray will advise you on your options and handle the bankruptcy process.
+Our law firm in Baton Rouge has been proudly assisting our clients with their financial concerns for years.
+Our practice areas include Chapter 11, Chapter 13 and Chapter 7 bankruptcy.
+Talk to one of our bankruptcy lawyers today.

 Bankruptcy Laws in Baton Rouge

-Although bankruptcy is a federal issue, there are some state laws that will apply to your case.
+Although bankruptcy is a federal issue, if you’re in Baton Rouge, there are some Louisiana state laws that will apply to your case.
 Before learning about those laws, you should understand the two most common types of bankruptcy.

 First, there’s the Chapter 7 bankruptcy.
-This type of bankruptcy tends to be more popular among Louisiana residents.
-With a Chapter 7, you can eliminate most kinds of debt without having to pay it back.
+This type of bankruptcy tends to be more popular among Baton Rouge residents.
+With a Chapter 7 bankruptcy, you can eliminate most kinds of debt without having to pay it back.
+You will emerge from a Chapter 7 bankruptcy free of all but your non-dischargeable debt, which is why bankruptcy lawyers often refer to Chapter 7 as a “fresh start bankruptcy.”

-Secondly, there’s a Chapter 13 bankruptcy.
+Secondly, there’s Chapter 13.
 If you are late on your mortgage or business payments and want to keep your property in your hands, you should consider a Chapter 13.
-It’s also a common option for those who make too much money or have non-dischargeable debt.
+It’s also a common option for those who make too much money to qualify for Chapter 7 bankruptcy or have non-dischargeable debt.
 In some cases, it can prevent foreclosures in Baton Rouge.
-With Chapter 13, you can be put on a payment plan, and as long as you adhere to that schedule, you can later emerge from bankruptcy relatively unscathed.
+With Chapter 13, you bankruptcy lawyers present a payment plan to the courts, and as long as you adhere to that schedule, you can later emerge from bankruptcy relatively unscathed.

-Every state has unique laws regarding bankruptcy exemptions.
-Experienced bankruptcy lawyers in Louisiana will be able to tell you more about the following exemptions:
+Every state has unique laws regarding the various exemptions.
+Our experienced Baton Rouge bankruptcy lawyers will be able to tell you more about the following exemptions:

 This is for up to $35,000 on a property as large as five acres in city limits.
 If the property is outside of city limits, the maximum acreage is 200.